Pavement Condition Index

 Airport Pavement History Update

-If your airport has completed a maintenance or new construction project, please complete or have your airport engineer complete the Pavement History Update Form and submit to the North Dakota Aeronautics Commission.
+If your airport has recently completed a maintenance or new construction project, please have the Pavement History Update Form filled out by you or your airport engineer and submitted to our office.

 Download the Pavement History Update Form.